-- Overall, the school is very dated and does not provide many of the spaces required to meet today's programming guidelines and requirements. - A new, replacement school or a major modernization of the existing school with an addition would be designed and built in accordance with Alberta Education's design standards and right size the school appropriately for the student enrollments.
-Additionally it would ensure appropriate modern spaces are available for staff and students to accommodate today's educational practices which require teaching and learning spaces to be flexible, adaptable and multi-purpose; movable walls, informal teaching pods, group learning areas, creative studios and maker-space.
+- o Overall, the school is very dated and does not provide many of the spaces required to meet today's programming guidelines and requirements. - A new, replacement school or a major modernization of the existing school with an addition would be designed and built in accordance with Alberta Education's design standards and right size the school appropriately for the student enrollments.
+Additionally, it would ensure appropriate modern spaces are available for staff and students to accommodate today's educational practices which require teaching and learning spaces to be flexible, adaptable and multi-purpose; movable walls, informal teaching pods, group learning areas, creative studios and maker-space.
 As this is a rural school, the community uses the facility and it would continue to provide a place for the community to engage in life-long learning opportunities.

-There are three options for consideration:
+There are two options for consideration:

-- A new 200 capacity K-9 replacement school and demolition of the existing facility.
+- o A new 200 capacity K-9 replacement school and demolition of the existing facility.
 A 200 capacity school would be approximately 76% utilized. - Demolition of the 1952 core and reconnection of the two wings with an addition that provides a new centrally located front entrance which addresses the safety issues in the existing school, new and functional administration space, a gathering area opening into a new learning commons, and ancillary space and the repurposing and re-imagining of existing space.
-The modernization would also support 21st century teaching and learning opportunities, address issues of relating to barrier - free access and demonstrate "good stewardship" in maintaining the two wings that are in good shape.
-This option would also reduce the schools current capacity of 451 and increase the utilization accordingly.
-There is room on the site to accommodate a replacement school or addition and modernization. - The third option is the possibility of partnering with the Francophone School which is currently under construction.
-At this time it may be too late for consideration and the window for achieving cost savings is probably gone. - The school board is pursuing the potential interest of the Town of Legal to consider partnership arrangements; specifically an arena.
+The modernization would also support 21st century teaching and learning opportunities, address issues of relating to barrier free access and demonstrate "good stewardship" in maintaining the two wings that are in good shape.
+This option would also reduce the school's current capacity of 451 and increase the utilization accordingly.
+There is room on the site to accommodate a replacement school or addition and modernization. - o The school board is pursuing the potential interest of the Town of Legal to consider partnership arrangements; specifically, an arena.